 After graduating from Hogwarts, Scamander joined the Ministry of Magic in the Department for the Regulation and Control of Magical Creatures.
 His career included a brief stint in the Office of House-Elf Relocation, a transfer to the Beast Division, the creation of the Werewolf Register in 1947, the 1965 passage of the Ban on Experimental Breeding, and many research trips for the Dragon Research and Restraint Bureau.
 His contributions to Magizoology earned him an Order of Merlin, Second Class in 1979.
 Now retired, he lives in Dorset with his wife Porpentina and their pet Kneazles: Hoppy, Milly, and Mauler.
 He has a grandson named Rolf, who married Luna Lovegood sometime after the events of Deathly Hallows.

-Fantastic Beasts and Where to Find Them is now being made into a series of five films, the first of which was released in 2016 with an original screenplay written by J.K.
+Fantastic Beasts and Where to Find Them is now being made into a series of five films, the first of which was released in November 2016 with an original screenplay written by J.K.
 Rowling.
+The next film, Fantastic Beasts: The Crimes of Grindelwald, is scheduled to be released on November 16, 2018.
 More information on the films can be found by clicking the button below.